OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Login_Concept.md

 ## Passkey

-Passkey could be called a hybrid solution, both local and external authentication.
+Passkey is an alternative to passwords.
+Instead of a password being entered by a person, a key stored in the device is used.
+(Device-based instead of person-based authentication.)

 More details can be found in a [separate section](../login_registration/Passkey.md) here in the manual.